 Examples Of Fabric Materials For Fashion Portfolios

-Below are some excellent examples that I fond on Pinterest where the designers have chosen their fabrics for each of their sketches.
-For right now don’t worry about adding the swatches into your portfolio.
+Below are some excellent examples that I found on Pinterest where the designers have chosen their fabrics for each of their sketches.
+For right now don’t worry about adding the swatches to your portfolio.
 Just make sure you have swatches for every piece you plan to put in your collection.